UM-MIDAS/PHMAP2023Poster/README.md

 Related publication(s):
 ...
 ​
-Acknowledgements: This work is supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures program.
+<br>Acknowledgements: This work is supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures program.